 Right, I hope you’re now thinking of trying this aloo paratha.
 When you do, can you share what you think about it in the comments below?
 I’ll really appreciate it.

-Before you go, you may want to check my other recipes with aloo/ potatoes.
+Before you go, you may want to check my other vegetarian/ vegan recipes with potatoes.

 - Chana Aloo: chickpea and potato curry.

 - Aloo Palak: potato and spinach curry.

 - Aloo Methi: potato and fenugreek leaf curry.